Vishal1999-33/Linkedin/README.md

-# Designing a Professional Networking Platform like LinkedIn
+# Designed a Professional Networking Platform like LinkedIn

 ## Requirements
 #### User Registration and Authentication: